wangshgeo/lkhq/readme.txt

 1. Namespaces follow directory structure.
 If an entire namespace is in a single header file, the header file name will be the namespace name.
 2. Headers are grouped from most to least specific to this repo (e.g. repo header files will come before standard library headers).
 3. Put one line break in between function definitions for convenient vim navigation via ctrl + { and ctrl + }.
+4. Filenames are lower case and underscore-separated.
+5. Header extension is .hh and source extension is .cc.
+6. Reference and pointer symbols are right-associated, e.g. "T &ref" vs. "T& ref".
+7. Exceptions are not caught.
+8. Compile-time constants are capitalized with underscores.
+9. Member variables are indicated as such with trailing underscores.
+10. Scope start brace is not new-line separated.

 TODO:
 1. Memoize moves between 2 points that are better than the direct distance between them.